usnistgov/ARIAC/wiki/documentation/automated_evaluation.md

 docker run -it --rm --name ariac-competitor-clean-system zeidk/ariac6-competitor-base-melodic:latest
 ```

-- This will start a container with the state immediately before trying to run your `build_team_system.sh` script.
+- This will start a container with the state immediately before trying to run your `build_team_system.bash` script.
-- From inside this container, you can type all of the commands you need to install your code (you do not need to use `sudo`), then run `history` to get a list of the commands that you typed: that will be a good starting point for your `build_team_system.sh` script.
+- From inside this container, you can type all of the commands you need to install your code (you do not need to use `sudo`), then run `history` to get a list of the commands that you typed: that will be a good starting point for your `build_team_system.bash` script.
 - You may need to modify it slightly e.g. by adding `-y` to commands that otherwise prompt for user input, such as `apt-get install -y ros-melodic-moveit-core`.

 Type `exit` to stop the container.